 Evaluating Web sites for academic use

-It's tempting to accept information from the Web without evaluating its credibility because Web sites can look impressive, but remember that anyone with a PC and a server can put information on the Web.
+It's tempting to accept information from the Web without evaluating its credibility, but remember that anyone with a PC and a server can put information on the Web.
 Before citing a Web resource in a paper, you need to be critical and evaluate it carefully.
 Ask yourself these questions:

 Who is the author?

 You need to consider who the author is and what his or her credentials are.
 Does the author have expertise in the subject?
 Also consider what the author's affiliation is or who is sponsoring the site.
-If, for example, you find a paper on AIDS in Africa written by an undergraduate for a course assignment, its value as a research document would be much less than an article on AIDS from the Web site of the CDC (Centers for Disease Control).
+If, for example, you find a paper on AIDS in Africa written by an undergraduate for a course assignment, its value as a research document would be much less than an article on AIDS from the Web site of the Centers for Disease Control.

 If you can't find an author's name, try to find a link to a homepage for the site or "backtrace" the URL (remove portions of the URL starting at the right and stopping at a backslash).
 Be wary of using sites without a personal or institutional author.